What is autism?

 Autism can no more be “cured” than eye colour, pitch of voice, your height or the shape of your feet.

-Early diagnosis and intervention can help to teach children skills necessary for a full, productive and satisfying life.
+Early diagnosis and support can help individuals to develop skills necessary for a full, productive and satisfying life.

-People who say they or their children were ‘cured’ may have been particularly successful in acquiring skills which enable them to function more effectively through their everyday life.
+People who say they or their children were ‘cured’ may have been particularly successful in acquiring skills which enable them to become more effective through their everyday life.

 Many people who have a diagnosis of autism are concerned about the concept of “curing” autism, as they feel it is their autism that makes them, them.
 Many people contribute their successes to being able to think in a totally different way then the vast majority of people that are developmentally typical.